 We expect an applicant to have earned a Bachelor's degree by the time he/she registers in EAPS, and possess a very strong background in math and physics.
 Students who hold the equivalent of a Bachelor's degree from an international program that is three years in length are eligible to apply.
 You do not have to hold a Masters degree to apply to a Ph.D. program.
 Admission is extremely competitive.

-The online application is the required method of applying, and it is available between mid-September and the beginning of January at: https://gradapply.mit.edu/eaps/apply/.
+The online application is the required method of applying, and it is available between mid-September and December 1 at: https://gradapply.mit.edu/eaps/apply/.
 A few sections of the application are editable after submission, including the "Statement of Objectives."
 Letters of recommendation should be submitted electronically although we also accept paper letters of recommendation.
 Letters that arrive by paper will be scanned to your online application.
 Transcripts should be scanned and uploaded with your application.
 We will accept transcripts delivered electronically directly from your school.
 We do not consider a CV and a list of publications when reviewing applications.
 If you send us additional documents that we have not requested, they will be discarded without consideration.

 The mailing address is: EAPS Education Office, Room 54-912, MIT, 77 Mass.
 Ave., Cambridge, MA 02139, if required due to special circumstances.